platform-mesh/kubernetes-graphql-gateway/docs/clusteraccess.md

   - Serves GraphQL API at `/{cluster-name}/graphql`
 - **Does NOT require KUBECONFIG** - all connection info comes from schema files

-### Notes on `path` simplification

-- Historically the listener embedded `"path"` inside `x-cluster-metadata` and also used `spec.path` to control the output filename.
-- The gateway no longer uses the embedded `path` value; routing is derived from the schema file name and request path context.
-- You may keep `spec.path` to control filenames on disk.
-The embedded metadata `path` field is optional and considered deprecated.

 ## Troubleshooting